Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 | BZip3 + transform | 7800X3D | ~10min 1.84s     | 1h 3min 12.46s         | ~1h 13min 14.30s | 20min 45.7s (0.779)  |
 | BZip3 + transform | 7600X   | ~13min 57.63s    | 1h 3min 12.46s         | ~1h 17min 10.09s | 22min 3.91s (0.777)  |

-It is projected that for large mods full of textures (where ~90% of the file size in mods lives), the user will be able to complete the `archive` -> `upload` process ***22.3% faster*** (using 0.777x of the time) than with the current `.7z` format.
+For large mods full of textures, the user will be able to complete the `archive` -> `upload` process
+***22.3% faster*** (using 0.777x of the time) than with the current `.7z` format.

 For the `.zip` and `.rar` formats, the improvement is expected to be around 30%.

+***This is the 'baseline', the magic of Nx2.0 comes right ahead.***

-!!! note "For non-texture data, the improvement here is negligible."
+!!! note "Note: For non-texture data, the improvement here is negligible."

-    I've focused on textures here as that's where all the large archives are.
-In a typical mod setup, you'll have a bunch of large texture archives, and many small non-texture archives.
+    I've focused on textures here as ***that's where all the large archives are***.
+In a typical mod setup, you'll have a bunch of large texture mods, and many small non-texture mods.
 Textures usually represent ~90% of disk space in a mod setup.

     Non-texture mods are typically <100MiB in size, so the compress and upload times are not a problem in user experience (~20 seconds total).
-This is why I've focused on where it's painful for mod authors here.
+This is why I've focused on where it's specifically painful for mod authors.

-    For non-texture data, the optimal codec is usually so the worst case scenario for Nx2.0 with any data is equal to `7z` (the best case legacy scenario).
+    For non-texture data, the optimal codec is usually LZMA, so the 'worst case' scenario for Nx2.0 with any data being equal with `7z` (the best case legacy scenario).

-##### What If You're Making Mod Updates?
-(Software Edition)
+##### Making Mod Updates Faster with Nx2.0

 !!! info "What do you do is you want to update your mod?"

     Nx2.0 has a nice built-in feature that allows you to construct new archives using previous archives as a base.

-This feature already exists in Nx1.0, [(relevant changelog)](https://github.com/Nexus-Mods/NexusMods.Archives.Nx/releases/tag/0.6.4) and powers the 'Garbage Collector' feature of the Nexus Mods App.
+This feature already exists (mostly) in Nx1.0, [(relevant changelog)](https://github.com/Nexus-Mods/NexusMods.Archives.Nx/releases/tag/0.6.4) and powers the 'Garbage Collector' feature of the Nexus Mods App.

 Suppose you're a mod author, and you're about to release a new version of your mod, like `10.0`.